encoredev/encore/docs/tutorials/uptime.md

 <Callout type="info">

-Cron jobs are not triggered when running the application locally but work when deploying the application to a cloud environment.
+To avoid confusion while developing, cron jobs are not triggered when running the application locally but work when deploying the application to a cloud environment.

 </Callout>

 The frontend needs a way to list all sites and display if they are up or down.

-🥐 Add a file in the `monitor` service and name it `status.ts`.
-Add the following code:
+🥐 Add a file `monitor/status.ts` with the following code:

 ```ts
 import { api } from "encore.dev/api";